 The Jakarta EE Product Provider is required to publish the installed application components on the industry-standard protocols.
-This specification defines the mapping of servlets and server pages to the HTTP and HTTPS protocols, and the mapping of Jakarta Enterprise Beans components to IIOP and SOAP protocols.
+This specification defines the mapping of Servlets and Pages to the HTTP and HTTPS protocols, and the mapping of Jakarta Enterprise Beans components to IIOP and SOAP protocols.
+Jakarta SOAP with Attachments is no longer required by Jakarta EE 11.
+See Removed Jakarta Technologies.